-If you participate in any of the many TTC (trying to conceive) forums or message boards on the Internet, you have undoubtedly run across the following terms: cervical mucus (CM, for short), egg white cervical mucus (EWCM, for short), and fertile-quality cervical mucus.
+If you participate in any of the many TTC (trying to conceive) forums or message boards on the Internet, you have undoubtedly run across the following terms: cervical mucus (CM), egg white cervical mucus (EWCM), and fertile-quality cervical mucus.
 Cervical mucus certainly gets plenty of attention in TTC circles, and for good reason.

 Cervical mucus plays a fundamental role in the TTC process by nourishing and protecting sperm as it makes the long, arduous journey through the female reproductive tract to meet the egg.
-So, the more familiar you become with your cervical mucus, the more likely you are to become pregnant.
+So, as you become more familiar with your cervical mucus, you will be able to better time having sex in order to conceive.

 In simple terms, cervical mucus is a fluid secreted by the cervix, the production of which is stimulated by the hormone estrogen.
 Throughout your menstrual cycle, the amount and quality of cervical mucus that is produced fluctuates, and by observing these changes you can begin to predict the most fertile days in your cycle.